-- Remove from heat.
-Transfer about a ¼ of the chocolate mixture to the yolk/sugar mixture.
+- Transfer about ¼ of the hot chocolate mixture to the yolk/sugar mixture.
 This tempers the eggs so they do not cook too quickly.
 Mix well.

-- Transfer all of the tempered yolks to the chocolate mixture and then add vanilla.
-Mix well.
+- Transfer all of the tempered yolks back into the melted chocolate in your metal bowl.

-- Place chocolate mixture back over the double-boiler and cook slowly until the mixture has thickened.
+- Place the chocolate mixture back over the double boiler and cook slowly until the mixture has thickened.
 Set aside to cool.

-- In a separate bowl, whisk egg whites until stiff peaks form.
+- In a separate bowl, whisk the egg whites until stiff peaks form.

 - Carefully add chocolate mixture and whipped cream to egg whites and mix until an even consistency.